tarekfoudanojom/Mobile-Base-Arc-/rules/02_creating_new_feature_guide.md

 ---

-**This guide is your complete reference for creating features in the Nojom app.
+**This guide is your complete reference for creating features in any Flutter app.
 Follow these patterns for consistent, maintainable, and high-quality code.**